 Arrested by SPD:

-Expect partly cloudy skies tonight with a low around 60, and northern winds around 5 mph.
-After midnight, they will shift to the southwest.
+Expect clear skies tonight with a low around 52, and southern winds at 5 to 10 mph.

 What's your Halloween forecast looking like for tomorrow?
 Get a preview at weather.gov.

 A concerned local business owner hopes to inform the public about a scary situation.
 Leslie Brazelton, owner of Les' Barber Shop, shared with the Sweetwater Reporter in a phone interview that she recently tested positive as having the West Nile virus.

 Though she is not certain, Brazelton thinks she may have been bitten by a virus-carrying mosquito while outside mowing the lawn at her house located between Sweetwater and Trent.

 Rolling Plains Memorial Hospital (RPMH) kicked cancer to the curb to celebrate survival stories and successes at their annual Breast Cancer Survivors' Luncheon on Friday, October 26 at the hospital classroom.
 This year's theme was "Give Cancer the Boot".